Gary Haugen

-Gary Alan Haugen (born April 16, 1963) is an American attorney who is the Founder, CEO, and former President of International Justice Mission, a global organization that protects the poor from violence throughout the developing world.
+Gary Alan Haugen (born April 16, 1963) is an American attorney who is the founder and CEO of International Justice Mission, a global organization that protects the poor from violence throughout the developing world.
 International Justice Mission partners with local authorities to rescue victims of violence, bring criminals to justice, restore survivors, and strengthen justice systems.
 Haugen founded the organization in 1999.

 Education

-Haugen graduated magna cum laude from Harvard College in 1985 with a B.A. in social studies.
-He earned a J.D. from the University of Chicago Law School, cum laude, where he was the Ford Foundation Scholar in International Law and a Tony Patino Fellow.
-Haugen also served as a visiting scholar in politics at the University of Adelaide in Australia.